GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 better understand process dynamics such as organisational context, resources, systems and other surrounding environmental aspects that affect the way the process is executed.

+I selected this article because it makes clear the difference between identifying a process problem and describing

 ## References